 After a long, possibly cramped flight to Buenos Aires, the last thing anyone wants is to run into problems at the airport.
-Here’s a quick guide to help you get through the international Buenos Aires airport, present all your transportation options and on your way to enjoying your time in Buenos Aires!
+Here’s a quick guide to help you get through the international Buenos Aires airport (Ministro Pistarini aka Ezeiza) and into the city to begin enjoying your stay in Argentina!

 After disembarking your plane, you will be immediately ushered through immigration.
 Be prepared, as depending on the number of flights arriving at the same time, you may stand in line for a while.
 Don’t forget to fill out the immigration form they give you on the plane.
-If you are Canadian, American or Australian you will have to pay a one time Argentinian tourist visa fee that lasts for 10 years.
-These can be paid online in advance.
+If you are from Canada or Australia you will have to pay a one time Argentinian tourist visa fee that lasts for 10 years.
+This needs to be paid online in advance.
 Here are some instructions on where to go and how to do it.

-Once you are through immigration, you will then need to retrieve your luggage.
+Once you are through immigration it will be time to retrieve your luggage.
 Just grab a free luggage cart (yes, they really are free), collect your bags and make your way to the customs inspectors.
-Don’t be surprised if you get waved through customs without inspection, as they scan the bags of incoming foreign tourists less often.
-They will be looking for electronics and other highly taxed items that are new that Argentinians tend to bring in.
+Don’t be surprised if your luggage gets searched as they scan almost all the bags for electronics and other highly taxed imports that Argentinians tend to bring in.
 There is a 50% tax on new items for locals above $300 USD.
 New cell phones, lap tops, luxury watches and expensive items in boxes will be viewed as suspicious (as they may be potentially for sale).

-The next task at hand, if you haven’t already made airport transportation arrangements, will be to get cash and find a taxi.
-DO NOT change dollars at the money changing stations in the airport because they will give you a low rate of exchange AND charge an additional service fee.
+The next task at hand, if you haven’t already made airport transportation arrangements, will be to get cash for a taxi.
+DO NOT change dollars/euros/pounds/etc at the money changing booths in the airport.
+They notoriously give low rates of exchange AND charge an additional service fee.
 Instead, find an ATM (cajero) in the arrivals lobby of the airport and extract what you need.

-Taxi – Taxis will cost you a bit less than remise or at least in theory.
-The stands outside have a mixed reputation of good and bad, fair and rip off.
-Use your better judgement.
-Ask what the rate is at one of the inside booths is (inflation here constantly changes the prices so it is hard for even us to keep up) and do a bit of compare and contrast.
+Authorized Taxi – Taxis will cost you a bit less than remis (or at least in theory).
+The stands outside have a mixed reputations so use your better judgment.
+Ask what the rate is at one of the inside remis booths (inflation here constantly changes the prices so it is hard for even us to keep up) and do a bit of comparison before accepting.

-Illegal Taxis – After walking through the doors to the curbside waiting area, you will find a line of remises waiting at the Manuel Tienda Leon cabin, a line of official yellow taxis waiting for their next clients, as well as a line of men dressed in casual wear.
-If you wait just a minute or two at least one of these men will approach you and offer you a ride into town.
-This is actually an illegal business offer, as official airport taxis are the only ones technically allowed to do business at the airport) it is tolerated.
-If you’re in a bargaining mood, your Spanish isn’t too bad, and you want to save a few pesos, take one of these guys up on their offer.
-An illegal taxi ride should cost less than hiring an official taxi.
+Unofficial Taxis – As you exit the airport at least one person will approach you and offer a ride into town.
+While technically illegal (official airport taxis/remises are the only ones technically allowed to do business at the airport) it is tolerated.
+If you’re in a bargaining mood, your Spanish isn’t too bad and you want to save a few pesos, take one of these guys up on their offer.
+An unofficial taxi ride should cost less than hiring an official taxi.

 Airport Shuttle Bus – Manuel Tienda Leon offers one of the most economic airport transportation options.
 It’s especially useful for single budget travelers.
 The shuttle costs around a third of what taxis and remises cost and runs every hour.
-This shuttle will take you between the airport and Manuel Tienda Leon’s headquarters, located at the intersection of Avenidas Madero and San Martín in downtown Buenos Aires.
+This shuttle will take you between the airport and Manuel Tienda Leon’s headquarters, located at the intersection very close to the Retiro bus station.
 Keep in mind that this drop-off spot will likely require you to hire an additional taxi to take you and your luggage to your hostel, hotel or apartment, so in the end may be around the same price as hiring a taxi or remis if it far from Retiro.

 Public Bus (colectivo) – Line 86 of the local public bus transportation system and also the only public transport that runs regularly from the airport.
-The bus is your cheapest option, by far (costing you just $2.50 pesos).
+The bus is your cheapest option, by far (costing you about $3-5 USD).
 There are several drawbacks to this most affordable option, however.
 First, if you have luggage, it will be a cramped public bus ride into the city.
-Second, the 86 will slowly lumber into town and will take at least an hour and a half.
+Second, the 86 will slowly lumber into town and will take at least two to three hours.
 And third, the colectivos only accept payment in coin form or with a SUBE card.
 The 86 will take you all the way to Plaza de Mayo, a major landmark of Buenos Aires and a great place to start your travel experience.
 Disembark the bus at the Plaza, take a quick glimpse of the Casa Rosada, the Catedral Metropolitana and the Cabildo, and make your way to the nearby subway (subte) station to get to your hostel, hotel or apartment.